 - Creation of drop-off/turn around on Civic Center Drive to support Atrium and Joe Louis Arena traffic.
 (Completed December 2014)

-- Modify Civic Center Drive/Jefferson Avenue connection to eliminate ramp through Atwater Garage and to create plaza adjacent to Food Court and Grand Ballroom.
-(Scheduled for completion December 2014)
+- Modify Civic Center Drive/Jefferson Avenue connection to eliminate ramp through Atwater Garage and to create plaza adjacent to Food Court and Grand Ballroom. (completed December 2014)

 Reconstruct rooftop parking area to replace concrete, drainage system and parapet, install solar-powered lighting, improve building entrances, and insulate roof.
 Finish reroofing program.
 Install backup electrical power system.
 Finish upgrades to HVAC, plumbing, fire protection, electrical, lighting and communications systems.
 Install additional energy-efficient lighting.
-(Scheduled for completion January 2014).
+(Completed January 2014).

 3b ($193.9 million)